-For example, the Jedi Knight and the Sith Warrior have attacks that are named differently but basically do the same thing.
-This makes sense for balancing the game out.
+The Jedi Knight and the Sith Warrior have attacks that are named differently but basically do the same thing.
+This makes sense for balancing the game out – so know that each Empire class has a similar Republic one.

-I found out that generally Light Side players are more accommodating to new players and being in groups and teams.
+I found out that generally Light Side players are more accommodating to new players and those who like being in groups and teams.

 If you want something a bit different, why not check out my list of the most relaxing games you can play?

-Now let’s move on and find out more about the ranking of the best classes in SWTOR.
+Now let’s move on and check out my rankings of the best classes in SWTOR this year.
 For the sake of saving time, I have grouped the Light Side classes together with their Dark Side counterpart.

 1. Class: Jedi Knight / Sith Warrior

-This class is best suited for players who attack their problems head-on.
+I like this class because it is best suited for players who attack their problems head-on.
 A Knight’s/Warrior’s main weapon is a Lightsaber and uses melee attacks to defeat opponents.

 The biggest downside to this class is that its sole purpose is to attack.
 Every other class in the game has some option to become a healer, but the Knight/Warrior class lacks this.
 This makes it quite difficult for this class to team up with.